Summoning Salt: Speedrunning career

+Video documentaries

-Summoning Salt is named after a mispronunciation of the ingredients of a 30-year-old can of Heinz Spaghetti Hoops by Ashens.
-He was inspired by a live stream by Sinister1 about the history of speedrunning records of a particular fight in Mike Tyson's Punch-Out!!.
-Salt wanted to do something similar and, in January 2017, he released "World Record Progression: Mike Tyson".
+Salt began making speedrunning documentaries after watching a livestream by fellow speedrunner Sinister1 about the history of speedrunning records for one specific MTPO fight.
+In January 2017, Salt released "World Record Progression: Mike Tyson".
 Because of its positive reception, Salt started producing videos about other video games.
+His style was inspired by sports video documentarian Jon Bois.
+By March 2022, Salt's channel was popular enough that he was able to quit his job and begin producing videos on a full-time basis.

-In March 2022, he had over 30 histories documented, and 1.25 million subscribers.
-His videos have also crept up in length, more often hitting the 45-minute mark as they tackle longer and more complicated histories.
-Salt said in an interview that the research is the longest step of producing a video: "I have to contact various community members, form a small Discord server, ask questions, watch tutorials, [and] play the game itself."
+By March 2022, Salt had over 30 speedrun histories documented and 1.25 million subscribers; less than two years later, his documentary count had doubled.
+His videos have also crept up in length and complexity, frequently hitting the 45-minute mark.
+Some of his more recent videos are as long as feature films; his MTPO video was over 2 hours long.

+According to Salt, the research is the longest step of producing a video: "I have to contact various community members, form a small Discord server, ask questions, watch tutorials, [and] play the game itself."
 Finding the narrative is another factor: "I have to figure out which storylines are important, what to emphasize, and how to emphasize it.
 This process also takes several weeks."

-In September 2022, his video about the history of Mega Man 2 speedruns was age-restricted for "excessive swearing", and, after Salt made an appeal and it had been accepted, the video was age-restricted again one week later for breaking the "sex and nudity policy", despite the video having no sexual or nude content.
-News outlets reported on the story, emphasizing the confusing moderating system of YouTube.

 In January 2021, Salt was featured in a podcast by the Video Game History Foundation.

+In September 2022, his video about the history of Mega Man 2 speedruns was repeatedly age-restricted, first for "excessive swearing," and following a successful appeal, breaking a "sex and nudity policy" despite having no sexual or nude content.
+News outlets reported that Salt's saga exemplified the confusing moderating system of YouTube.

-He narrates Running With Speed, a documentary about the speedrunning community, which was released on streaming platforms on January 6, 2023.
+Salt narrated Running with Speed, a documentary about the speedrunning community, which was released on streaming platforms on January 6, 2023.

-Salt currently holds the world record for Mike Tyson's Punch-Out!!.
-In March 2022, he got a world record in the game's blindfolded category.